-When MRT between X and Y Goods remains constant then opportunity cost curve will be a falling straight line.
+When MRT between X and Y Goods remains constant then the opportunity cost curve will be a falling straight line.
 If the slopes of opportunity cost curves in two countries are the same, so that the opportunity cost curves are parallel to each other (as shown in Figure 2), no trade can be possible.
 It is because of the fact that in such cases the cost ratios of two Goods in both the countries are equal.

 The trade is possible only when the slopes of the opportunity cost curves are different.
 In Figure 3, PA and QB are the opportunity cost curves of country A and country B respectively.
-Under the situation of autarky, if county A produce and consume at point C at its opportunity cost curve, i.e., PA line then it will have DO quantity of Good Y and DC quantity of Good X. However, if county B produce and consume at point E at its opportunity cost curve, i.e., QB line then it will have FO quantity of Good X and EF quantity of Good Y. However, the relatively greater steepness of PA line shows that country A has a comparative advantage in the production of Good X. Therefore, country A will specialise in the production of Good Y and country B will specialise in the production of Good X. If country A produce only Good Y then it can produce maximum OP quantity of Good Y at its opportunity cost line PA.
-Similarly, country B can produce maximum OB quantity of Good X if country B produce only Good X at its opportunity cost line QB.
+Under the situation of autarky, if county A produce and consume at point C at its opportunity cost curve, i.e, PA line then it will have DO quantity of Good Y and DC quantity of Good X. However, if county B produces and consumes at point E at its opportunity cost curve, i.e., QB line then it will have FO quantity of Good X and EF quantity of Good Y. However, the relatively greater steepness of PA line shows that country A has a comparative advantage in the production of Good Y, whereas the relatively greater flatter of QB line reveals that country B has comparative advantage of Good X. Therefore, country A will specialise in the production of Good Y then it can produce maximum OP quantity of Good Y at its opportunity cost line PA.
+Similarly, country B can produce the maximum OB quantity of Good X if country B produce only Good X at its opportunity cost line QB.
 Both countries will exchange Goods in the ratio indicated by the dotted international commodity-price line PB.

-Suppose country A want to consume both commodities at point H. At this point, the country A will export PD quantity of Good Y and import DH quantity of Good X. After international trade, country A can consume more quantity of Good X, i.e., CH = (DH-DC).
+Suppose country A wants to consume both commodities at point H. At this point, country A will export PD quantity of Good Y and import DH quantity of Good X. After international trade, country A can consume more quantity of Good X, i.e., CH = (DH-DC).
 Similarly, if country B want to consume both commodities at point G then it will export BF quantity of Good X and import FG quantity of Good Y. Therefore, the gain from trade for country B will be GE = (GF-EF) quantity of Good Y.